SorinaHamidifar/ThunderCore/README.md

 """

 class RapidEngine:
-    """Engine optimiz for fast iteration and scalable performance."""
+    """Engine optimizing for fast iteration and scalable performance."""

     def iterate(self, func, items):
         """Apply a function to items with speed-focused iteration."""